RP Photonics logo

 Construction Details

 These goals involve certain design trade-offs.
-In particular, a larger geometric cross section with good field homogeneity tends to require stronger magnets or to reduce the achievable field strength.
+In particular, a larger geometric cross-section with good field homogeneity tends to require stronger magnets or to reduce the achievable field strength.
 For such reasons, devices are optimized for different purposes.
 There are heavy and expensive high-power devices with a large aperture as well as much cheaper miniature devices for low power levels.

 Apart from a high Verdet constant, the Faraday medium should exhibit a high transparency in the spectral region of interest, a high optical quality, and sometimes also a high optical damage threshold.
 Often used Faraday media for the near-infrared spectral region are terbium–gallium garnet crystals (TGG) and terbium-doped borosilicate glass, which exhibit relatively large Verdet constants.
 A common choice for telecom components operating in the 1.3-μm or 1.5-μm spectral region is yttrium iron garnet (YIG).

 For operation with high optical average powers, parasitic absorption in a Faraday rotator can lead to substantial internal heating and consequently to thermal beam distortions.
 In particular, thermal lensing can occur.
-Both the power-dependence and the significant aberrations of the thermal lens can be very disturbing.
+Both the power-dependence and the significant optical aberrations of the thermal lens can be very disturbing.
 Additional aspects of high-power operation are discussed in the article on Faraday isolators.

 In most cases, reflection losses on the input and output surface of a Faraday rotator are minimized with anti-reflection coatings, designed for the intended range of operation wavelengths.
 Note that the operation bandwidth can be limited not only by the coatings, but also by the wavelength dependence of the Verdet constant.